-Wisconsin

-Department of
+Wisconsin Department of Natural Resources

-Natural

-Resources
+have law enforcement authority and are the DNR agency liaison with the County Sheriff, local Fire Departments, and the County emergency managers.
 During a spill response, appropriate WDNR staff will be contacted (local biologists, technicians, law enforcement officers, Wildlife Health, Regional Spill Coordinators, and Public Affairs) and a response protocol established delineating specific roles and responsibilities of each program.
 WNDR determines what level of response, if any, is necessary to protect and respond to potentially threatened or injured fish, wildlife, and sensitive environments.
 If appropriate, WDNR personnel will contact the On-Scene Coordinator (OSC) to request participation in the spill response.
 Local WDNR staff, along with USFWS personnel, will ensure that resources at risk are clearly identified and communicated to the OSC and will participate in the ICS command structure, as necessary.
 The USFWS and WDNR have joint responsibilities for overseeing any activity that involves the handling of wildlife and the WDNR's Wildlife Rehabilitation Liaison will coordinate with area wildlife rehabilitators as necessary.
 The WDNR's Wildlife Veterinarian will provide veterinary support and expertise as necessary.